Code-the-Dream-School/node-express-pages/homework-tips.md

 your changes.
 The additional changes are automatically added to the same pull request.
 Once your reviewer has approved your lesson pull request, THEN you merge the pull request.

+Suppose you start working on the assignment for week2 in a week2 branch, and then your reviewer asks for changes to your week1 assignment.
+Do a "git stash" to save your week2 changes.
+Then checkout the week1 branch.
+While the week1 branch is active, make the changes that your reviewer has requested, add those changes, and push them to the week1 branch of your github repository.
+Then checkout the week2 branch again.
+Do "git merge week1".
+This will add your week1 updates to your week2 branch.
+Then do "git stash apply" to get back the work for week2.
+(Once in a while, you may get a merge conflict when doing these steps.
+Ask a mentor to help you resolve the merge conflict.)

 ## Creativity and Experimentation

 Once you have finished the assignment, you can be creative and make variations on the instructions